An easy, macrobiotic-inspired pinto bean salad. (Adapted from The Complete Vegan Cookbook)

 - 1 tablespoon toasted sesame oil

-- Heat 1 tablespoon olive oil in a large non-stick skillet over medium heat.
+- Heat 1 tablespoon olive oil in a large skillet over medium heat.
 Add the mushrooms with a pinch of salt and cook until browned, stirring occasionally, about 8 minutes.

 - In a large mixing bowl, combine the mushrooms and warm beans with the remaining ingredients and a few grinds of black pepper.
 Stir to combine.
 Set the salad aside to marinate for at least 15 minutes before eating.